-Since then, I’ve had a casual, ‘amateur sleuth’ interest in criminology.
+Since then, I have had a casual, ‘amateur sleuth’ interest in criminology.
 Lately, I’ve been interested in ‘crime makeovers’ (you can search that phrase on my blog for what I’ve come up with).

-From time to time, I’ll see two mugshots (facial photos), and ask my family and friends: Do you think these are the same person?
+From time to time, I will see two mugshots (facial photos), and ask my family and friends: Do you think these are the same person?
 And I’ve noticed, they say, “No!
 They’re two different people.”

 I find this interesting, and I wonder why they arrive at these conclusions.
 For myself, when I analyze two mugshots, I notice that I also make snap judgments, such as:

 Then I think: Well, but they somehow feel like the same person.
 This is the intuitive in me speaking I guess.
 What they call, in the detective novels, a ‘hunch’ (as opposed to a ‘lead’ … which I figure must be more substantial).

 I know there are all kinds of ways to alter facial features and body statistics so as to avoid detection by camera at a crime scene, and also to avoid criminal database matchups.
 I have put a little about this in another blog, which I feel might be an interesting read …

 Link: “Crime Makeovers 1,” … by Alice B. Clagett, revised 17 April 2017 and 15 April 2018 … https://wp.me/p2Rkym-76J ..

 Mugshots: Matching Head Size and Then Analyzing Each Facial Feature